-For an example of meeting Options a, b, and c, see HP's 2019 Sustainable Impact Report, which states that: "All members of the executive leadership team oversee Sustainable Impact targets relevant to their organizations and are evaluated annually against objectives related to Sustainable Impact, including diversity and inclusion.
-Performance against these and other business objectives is tied to total compensation" (source: https://h20195. www2.hp.com/v2/getpdf.aspx/c06601778.pdf, page 15).
+For an example of meeting Options a, b, and c, see HP's 2019 Sustainable Impact Report, which states that: "All members of the executive leadership team oversee Sustainable Impact targets relevant to their organizations and are evaluated annually against objective related to Sustainable Impact ...
+Performance against these and other business objectives is tied to total compensation" (source: https://h20195.www2.hp.com/v2/getpdf.aspx/c06601778.pdf, page 15).